ravendb/docs/Articles/Raven.Documentation.Articles/articles/choosing-the-best-nosql-database.markdown

 #### ElasticSearch

 ElasticSearch is a very specific tool for a very specific purpose, searching for data.
-It’s schema is tailored to its focus.
+It's schema is tailored to its focus.
 With data types that must be declared, and initial database layout that is very rigid, Elastic is made to be a database search engine, finding the data wherever it may be.

 #### RavenDB

 As a document database, RavenDB is made to scale.
 As a transactional database, RavenDB was designed to hold “source of truth” information.
 It is meant to be the database where primary information is stored.

 Say you move from New York to California, and you inform the population registry of your move.
 The main database of the Federal government will see to it that you get your tax refund in California, and that the total population of both states have changed.
 But you are still getting your mail sent to New York.
-In this case, the primary database is the Federal government, and the secondary one is the post office’s version.
+In this case, the primary database is the Federal government, and the secondary one is the post office's version.

 Only a database that is able to report and update the most accurate data is suited to be a “source of truth” database.
 RavenDB is transactional and structure less.
 Its flexibility enables you to scale up seamlessly, while its ACIDity ensures that the current state of data is accurate.
 Elastic is structured, which makes it strong for its primary purpose, to search for information.
-But it’s strength is also its weakness, that it is better suited as a ‘secondary’ destination for data.
+But it's strength is also its weakness, that it is better suited as a ‘secondary' destination for data.

 > *Dreaming dreams no mortal ever dared to dream before.*
 >